What is Graduation Matters Montana?

-Superintendent Juneau supports the implementation of locally-designed Graduation Matters initiatives that engage schools, communities, businesses and families in a focused effort to increase the number of students who graduate prepared for college and careers.
-Thirty-three communities have joined Graduation Matters, including all AA schools, smaller, more rural schools, and schools on or near our state's Indian Reservations.
-Seventy percent of high school students attend a Graduation Matters school, and nearly 8,500 students have taken the pledge to graduate.
+Superintendent Juneau launched the implementation of locally-designed Graduation Matters initiatives that engage schools, communities, businesses and families in a focused effort to increase the number of students who graduate prepared for college and careers.
+Forty-three communities have joined Graduation Matters, including all AA schools, smaller, more rural schools, and schools on or near our state's Indian Reservations.
+Seventy-five percent of high school students attend a Graduation Matters school, and over 11,000 students have taken the pledge to graduate.

 Oftentimes, adults plan and discuss educational policy, but rarely talk to the people who will be most directly affected by those plans and discussions: the students.
 To include student ideas and voices in state-level policies, Superintendent Juneau created the Superintendent's Student Advisory Board.

-Twice each year, forty students gather to discuss ways to improve educational opportunities for all students, raise the graduation rate and encourage more students to pursue education and training after graduation.
+Twice each year, the board members gather to discuss ways to improve educational opportunities for all students, raise the graduation rate and encourage more students to pursue education and training after graduation.
 The Student Advisory Board consistently reports that they seek relevant coursework and real-world experiences, clear and consistent rules, a positive school climate and meaningful relationships at their schools.
-There have now been four Student Advisory Board Summits.
+There have now been several Student Advisory Board Summits.
 To see reports from each Summit, click here.

 Relevant Coursework and Career Preparation